 Percentage-of-collected splits, cross-period payments, and a Compensation Report that puts collections in odd periods.
 Paying a practitioner wrong is the error that hurts most.

 Jane counts a 10-pack as revenue the day it sells.
-Your accountant (and the CRA) see a liability until the visits happen.
+Your accountant (and the tax office) see a liability until the visits happen.
 Most clinic books never record it.

-Teleplan, Pacific Blue Cross, TELUS eClaims: billed and collected are different numbers on different days, and write-offs hide in the gap.
+Billed and collected are different numbers on different days, insurer remittances land in lumps, and write-offs hide in the gap.

-Counselling exempt, massage taxable, retail taxable.
-Multi-discipline clinics have mixed supplies, and most books treat everything the same.
+Some services are exempt, others taxable, and retail is taxable again.
+Multi-discipline clinics carry mixed supplies, and most books treat everything the same.

 Twelve months of CSVs handed to an accountant in March is not a close.
 A monthly rhythm with numbers you trust is.